 It’s easy to get help and the answers to all your questions.
 You can call 1-888-214-KIDS (5437) and talk with a Care 4 Kids representative from 8 am – 5 pm Monday – Friday, or from 8 am – 6 pm on Thursday.

-You can mail or drop-off Applications and other forms to the Care 4 Kidsoffice.
-It is located at:
+You can mail or drop-off applications and other forms to the Care 4 Kids office.
+Located at:

 - 1344 Silas Deane Highway